 Many of our safety professionals and Safety Management staff are involved in local, state, or national safety and health organizations and committees and have been recognized for their work.

 The sharing of best practices is a key component that enables us to maintain our outstanding safety record.
-Tilcon is a key participant in the Oldcastle Materials Safety Best Practice Group, organized by our parent company.
+Tilcon is a key participant in the CRH Americas Materials Safety Best Practice Group, organized by our parent company.
 We recognize that sharing successes, failures, and experiences capitalizes on the synergies between companies to benefit the whole organization.
-As we benchmark each other and our industry peers, we have found that Tilcon and Oldcastle Materials compare very favorably and are often considered industry leaders.
+As we benchmark each other and our industry peers, we have found that Tilcon and our sister companies compare very favorably and are often considered industry leaders.

 Training is key to our Safety initiatives.
 We recognize that we have a responsibility to provide all employees with a place of employment that is free from all recognizable hazards that have the potential to cause serious harm.
 Making employees aware of these hazards through training, and providing protection from them, is vital.

-All Tilcon Operations employees receive comprehensive Safety training when they join us and continuously throughout their career with us.
-Training includes our own Safety training, MHSA and OHSA courses.
+All Tilcon Operations employees receive comprehensive Safety training when they join us and continue throughout their career with us.
+Training includes our own Safety training, MHSA, and OHSA courses.
 We also work with vendors of our heavy equipment and local Unions who run Safety training courses for our employees.

 Operations employees are provided with all necessary safety equipment free of charge.
 This includes eye and face protection, hearing protection, respiratory protection, foot protection and fall protection as necessary.

 One of the key measures of the effectiveness of our Safety operations is the number of years a plant or an individual has worked without ‘Lost Time Injuries’ or ‘Recordable Injuries’.
 We offer incentives to staff for every year they work without Lost Time Injuries or Recordable Injuries.